-- Partially blinded Able to review data post Baseline outcome data as A/B. - Unblinded Able to review post Baseline outcome data as IMP/Placebo.
+• Partially blinded - Able to review data post Baseline outcome data as A/B.

+• Unblinded - Able to review post Baseline outcome data as IMP/Placebo.

-6.2.
-Emergency un-blinding / code break
+6.2.Emergency un-blinding / code break

 A 24hr telephone unblinding service will be provided for Emergency Code Break and Medical Information.
-This service will be provided by the ESMS Global Ltd. Each randomised patient will be provided with an information card detailing code break telephone numbers (020 3282 0458) and emergency contact details.
-A template for the alert card can be located in appendix 4.
+This service will be provided by ESMS Global Ltd. Each randomised patient will be provided with an alert card detailing a code break telephone number (020 3282 0458) and emergency contact details.
+A template for the alert card can be located in Appendix 4.

 Participants will be requested to carry this card with them at all times whilst participating in the trial.
-After the patient has been unblinded, details will be requested from the PI using an unblinding form, further details will be provided in the study supporting material.
-Patients who are un-blinded will be withdrawn from the trial.
+After the patient has been unblinded, ESMS will request details from the PI and will send a completed unblinding form to the Sponsor detailing the unblinding request and result of unblinding.
+Patients who are unblinded will be withdrawn from the trial.
 Primary outcomes will be measured until the last patient last visit.